United Repair Services: Provider Network Submission Process

-The directory submission process determines which repair service providers are listed, how listings are structured, and what standards govern their continued inclusion.
-This page explains the mechanics of submission to the United Repair Services directory — covering eligibility criteria, verification steps, submission categories, and the decision logic that separates approved listings from rejected ones.
-Understanding this process matters for repair providers seeking national visibility and for consumers who rely on directory listings to identify credentialed professionals.
+The provider network submission process determines which repair service providers participate, how providers are structured, and what standards govern their continued inclusion.
+This page explains the mechanics of submission to the United Repair Services provider network — covering eligibility criteria, verification steps, submission categories, and the decision logic that separates approved providers from rejected ones.
+Understanding this process matters for repair providers seeking national visibility and for consumers who rely on provider network providers to identify credentialed professionals.

 Definition and scope

-A directory submission process is the structured intake workflow through which a repair service provider applies for, and is evaluated against, a defined set of criteria before receiving a public listing.
+A provider network submission process is the structured intake workflow through which a repair service provider applies for, and is evaluated against, a defined set of criteria before receiving a public provider.
 In the United Repair Services context, this process operates at national scope across trade verticals including appliance repair, HVAC, electrical, plumbing, roofing, and general contracting — each with distinct licensing and insurance baselines.

 The scope of submission extends beyond a simple form entry.
 It encompasses credential verification, business legitimacy checks, geographic coverage confirmation, and categorical placement within the repair service categories (US national) taxonomy.
 Providers that serve multiple trades submit under each applicable category, with credentials evaluated separately per trade.